 Furthermore, socio-cultural theory highlights the importance of cultural tools and artifacts in learning.
 Cultural tools refer to the physical and symbolic resources that are available within a particular culture, such as writing systems, calculators, or computers.
 These tools shape the way individuals think and learn, and they are passed on from one generation to another through social interactions.

-Constructivist theory of learning
+Constructivist theory of learning (See 1.4.1)

 Constructivist theory of learning is an educational philosophy that emphasizes the active role of learners in constructing their own understanding and knowledge.
 It suggests that learning is a process of actively building meaning and making sense of new information based on prior knowledge and experiences.